2025 QS ESG

 Does your institution provide mandatory annual dedicated training on environmental aspects of sustainability for staff members (faculty and professional staff members)?
 Please insert link to training/evidence description:

-National Taiwan Normal University provides four hours of Environmental Education (Education for Sustainability) per year following the Taiwan Environmental Education Act.
-The Personnel Office is responsible for staff training and offers lectures on environmental aspects of sustainability, including topics such as environmental protection, climate change, green procurement, disaster prevention training and energy management.
-According to statistics from NTNU personnel education and training system and lifelong learning portal, the total hours of environmental-related training for staff members in 2024 is 5,446 hours, with 748 employees.
+National Taiwan Normal University provides four hours of Environmental Education (Education for Sustainability) per year, following the Taiwan Environmental Education Act.
+The Personnel Office is responsible for staff training.
+It offers lectures on the environmental aspects of sustainability, including environmental protection, climate change, green procurement, disaster prevention training, and energy management.
+According to statistics from the NTNU personnel education and training system and lifelong learning portal, the total hours of environment-related training for staff members in 2024 is 5,446 hours, with 748 employees.
 Each staff member in 2024 received an average of approximately 8 hours of environmental aspects training courses.

 Does your institution have an assessment tool for assessing sustainability literacy and knowledge of all staff (Academic and Professional)?

-The 2024 survey results showed that staff knowledge of sustainability scored 6.7 (out of 11), which is at a medium level.
+The 2024 survey results showed that staff knowledge of sustainability scored 6.7 (out of 11).
 Most faculty have a basic understanding of the greenhouse effect and carbon emissions.
 In terms of action, about 87% of staff have developed the habit of bringing their own eco-friendly cups, demonstrating sustainable action.

 Link to your institution’s sustainable procurement / purchasing policy.